luphord/user_voting_rocks/README.rst

         --help  Show this message and exit.

         Commands:
+        evaluate   Evaluate the talk voting classifier.
         parse      Parse talk voting html file.
-        predict  Predict your interest in a single or multiple talks. train    Train a model user your talk voting.
+        predict    Predict your interest in a single or multiple talks. recommend  Parse html, train model and predict unvoted talks. train      Train a model user your talk voting.

 * Free software: MIT license